 In November 2019, federal judge R. Gary Klausner of the U.S. District Court for the Central District of California granted the USWNT's motion to give its lawsuit class certification.
 The early win for the women meant the lawsuit could include players who appeared for the national team dating back to Feb.
 4, 2015.
 U.S. Soccer had opposed the motion for certification.

-The trial was originally slated to begin on May 5 but was pushed back to June 16 after both sides sought guidance from the court in light of the coronavirus outbreak.
-California Gov. Gavin Newsom has issued a stay-at-home order in his state because of the global pandemic.
+The trial was originally slated to begin on May 5 but was pushed back, first until June and now Sept.
+15, after both sides sought guidance from the court in light of the coronavirus outbreak.
+California Gov. Gavin Newsom issued a stay-at-home order in March in his state because of the global pandemic.
 In their appeal, the plaintiffs filed one motion to postpone the trial from June 16, unopposed by the defense, "for a few months out" in response to the pandemic.

 In February, the two sides filed very different motions in district court.
 Lawyers for the USWNT filed for partial summary judgment seeking back pay of at least $66.7 million in addition to punitive damages.
 USSF asked the court to dismiss the lawsuit "based on the actual facts in the record and the governing law."